 The exhibition is a collaboration with South African Fashion Week and draws on a curated selection of ensembles from their coming of age celebration of showcasing South African fashion since 1997.
 It will offer museum visitors an intimate survey of iconic fashion designers, such as Clive Rundle, Amanda Laird Cherry and Loxion Kulcha, alongside young designers that includes Sindiso Khumalo, Thebe Magugu and Selfi.

-This presentation of the exhibition is organised by Erica de Greef, Senior Curator at Zeitz MOCAA.
+This presentation of the exhibition is organised by Erica de Greef, the Senior Curator at Zeitz MOCAA.
 “Much like art, fashion has the capacity to reflect the broader political, cultural, technological and creative transformation in post-apartheid South Africa”, she commented.

 21 YEARS is an ongoing fashion-focused curatorial project of the museum that reclaims absent African fashion histories and writes into the record some of the neglected narratives through micro-history publications, exhibitions, and related workshops exploring, showcasing and archiving the history of a single event, magazine, maker, retailer, photographer, and more.
 The concept of 21 Years draws on a millennial approach to owning and narrating diverse and unique fashion histories.
 The debut micro-history exhibition follows the story of the first fashion week launched in Africa, South African Fashion Week, founded by Lucilla Booyzens in 1997.